RaspPywriter/AlternateBlink/README.md

 # AlternateBlink
-Have one blink then another
+Have one blink then another by alternating the LED on high and low